 Rental Safe Harbor

 Along with the final regulations, the IRS gave you an optional safe harbor to deem your rental activities as qualifying for the Section 199A deduction.
-The safe harbor isn’t the best strategy because most rentals qualify as a trade or business anyway.
+Is the safe harbor the best strategy?

 We're Here to Help